How to Care for Every Metal Type

 Gold plated and vermeil jewelry is best suited for occasional wear.
 Over time, the gold plating will wear down, but with proper care, your piece should last a very long time.

-- Remove when washing hands, showering, exercising, sleeping, swimming, doing the dishes, etc.
+-Remove when washing hands, showering, exercising, sleeping, swimming, cleaning, etc.

 Solid gold jewelry is meant to last a lifetime.
-This type of jewelry is best for pieces you want to wear 24/7 and keep forever.
+This type of jewelry is meant to be worn daily and kept forever.
+(IE Engagement, and heirloom.)

-- To clean, use soap and water or a jewelry cleaner solution with a soft bristle brush.
+-To clean use soap and water or a jewelry cleaning solution with a soft bristle brush.
+(Certain stones like opal and moonstone should avoid prolonged exposure to water, and exposure to chemical cleaning solutions.)

 BRASS & SILVER

-Over time, brass and silver will naturally begin to tarnish.
-Using a polishing cloth can easily buff out any tarnishing and have your piece sparkling like new again.
+-To clean use a polishing cloth to buff out any tarnishing and have your piece sparkling like new.
 We recommend Sunshine brand polishing cloths.